 To perform combinational functions, logic blocks are used.
 The logic blocks act as logic gates like AND and OR.

-Along with logic gates, memory elements are also present in the field memory gate array.
+Memory elements are also present in the field memory gate array along with logic gates.
 To implement different functions, the field programmable array can be reprogrammed.

 It allows for reconfigurable computing in hardware.
-In an embedded system, Field programmable gate array has a significant role.
+A Field programmable gate array has a significant role in an embedded system.
 It has a greater capability in the development of embedded systems.

 The FPGA can help to develop in the early phase.
 A large number of logic gates and RAM blocks are available in contemporary field-programmable gate arrays.

-Any logical function can be implemented by Field programmable gate array in ASIC.
+A Field programmable gate array in ASIC can implement any logical function.
 The ASIC can provide many offers to the applications.

 FPGA comes with analog features which allow you to set low rates in the light-loaded pins and high rates in heavily loaded pins.
-If it is not set correctly then the pin will ring or couple unexpectedly.
+If it is not set correctly, the pin will ring or couple unexpectedly.

 Only a few mixed signals are used in FPGA for integrated peripherals.